With SSL Encryption

 secretEnv: secret.T

-Create certificates and secrets by following the instruction in Creating certificates and secrets for SSL.
+Create certificates and secrets by following the instructions in Creating certificates and secrets for SSL.

 We set ssl